ibm-cloud-docs/vpc/backup_service_vpc_s2s_auth.md

 ### Creating cross-account authorization templates for backups managed by the Enterprise
 {: #backup-s2s-auth-template-ui-enterprise}

-By using [authorization templates](/docs/enterprise-management?topic=enterprise-management-authorization-policy-template-create&interface=ui), the Enterprise account administrator can create an authorization policy that can be assigned to the child accounts and implement the authorization in the assigned accounts without logging into the child accounts individually.
+By using [authorization templates](/docs/enterprise-management?topic=enterprise-management-authorization-policy-template-create&interface=ui), the Enterprise account administrator can create an authorization policy that can be assigned to the child accounts and implement the authorization in the assigned accounts without logging in to the child accounts individually.

-1. In the {{site.data.keyword.cloud_notm}} console, go to **Manage > Access (IAM) > Enterprise > Templates** .
+1. In the {{site.data.keyword.cloud_notm}} console, go to **Manage > Access (IAM) > Enterprise > Templates**.
 1. Select **Authorizations** and click **Create**.
 1. Enter a name and description for the authorization template that describes its purpose for enterprise users.
 1. Enter a description for the enterprise-managed authorization policy that describes its purpose for child account users.